Common Questions & Answers

 (If the infestation is severe and when the water is ready to be dumped, remove the filter cartridges, add Spa Fresh pipe degreaser and circulate for 30 minutes and then dump at this point)

-Burn off dead algae with Spa Fresh Spa Shock at 60grams/1000 litres and filter for 4 hours, then clean filter cartridges, thoroughly rinse and flush the filter cartridges until water runs clear through the filter cartridges.
-If required, balance water with Spa Fresh Balance (alkalinity 120ppm, pH 7.6.)
+Burn off dead algae with Spa Fresh Shock at 60grams/1000 litres and filter for 4 hours, then clean filter cartridges with Spa Fresh Filter Scrub, thoroughly rinse and flush the filter cartridges until water runs clear through the filter cartridges.
+If required, balance water with Spa Clear Balance (alkalinity 120ppm, pH 7.6.)

-Finally, dose the spa with Spa Fresh Spa Sanitiser at the rate of 1 litre/1000 litres of water.
+Finally, dose the spa with Spa Clear Bromine or Lithium sanitiser at the rate of 1 litre/1000 litres of water.